What We Do

 UNRWA inherited registration records from the International Committee of the Red Cross and the American Friends Service Committee that had been providing emergency assistance in the aftermath of the 1948 war.
 During 1950-51, the Agency conducted a census of Palestine refugees in its areas of operation to rectify those records and delete persons ineligible for assistance.
 The census resulted in the registration of some 875,000 Palestine refugees.
 Since then, UNRWA has been updating files from voluntarily supplied documentation on the original refugees and their descendants through the male line.

 UNRWA re-opened its new inscription process in 1992.
 Palestine refugees who were not registered in the early fifties can now apply for registration, provided that they approach any UNRWA registration office in person and are able to produce valid documentation proving their 1948 refugee status.
 Since 2006, husbands and descendants of registered refugee women, known as ‘married to non-refugee’ (MNR) family members, have also become eligible to be registered to receive UNRWA services.

-The web-based, centralized Refugee Records Information System (RRIS) allows information to be updated from 47 offices across the Agency.
-The RRIS has enhanced the accuracy of our data, improved service delivery and fixed persistent technical problems.
-This is the first step in developing a modern, integrated information system, in accordance with international practices and standards, that will provide easier, faster and more reliable access to the refugee data that UNRWA safeguards and upon which it depends.
+Efforts to electronically scan documents and create a computerized registration tool began in 1996.
+A web-based Refugee Registration Information System (RRIS) was introduced in 2010, and currently allows live updating of refugee information from 47 registration offices Agency-wide.
+The RRIS has enhanced the accuracy of data, improved service delivery and fixed persistent technical problems.
+It is the first step towards developing a fully integrated information system that will provide easier, faster, and more reliable access to the millions of files that UNRWA safeguards and uses for its operations.